azat-co/fullstack-javascript/chapter3/chapter3.md

             <meta name="viewport" content="width=device-width, initial-scale=1">
       </head>

-The body element will have typical Twitter Boostrap scaffolding elements defined by classes `container-fluid` and `row-fluid`:
+The body element will have typical Twitter Bootstrap scaffolding elements defined by classes `container-fluid` and `row-fluid`:

       <body>